Aeroluna/LunaCoopMod/README.md

 - Nerfed Mutually Assured Destruction nuke effect to no longer reveal explosion area to Amon.

 No more getting revealed for walking in a nuke's area.
 Especially noticeably when combined with the Laser Drill mutation.

-- Changed the alignment of Black Death from neutral to negative.

-Visual change only.

 - Fixed an issue where Eminent Domain would cause Han & Horner's Assault Galleons to be unkillable.